EwoutH/anevicon/README.md

 ```

 ## Examples
- You can get the description of all the command-line options by running the `anevicon --help` command in your terminal.

 ### Minimal command
 All you need is to provide the testing server address, which consists of an IP address and a port number, separated by the colon character.
 By default, all sending sockets will have your local address: